frasertweedale/blog-fp/posts/2021-02-12-haskell-dependency-confusion.md

 # Haskell is vulnerable to dependency confusion

-In this post, I demonstrate that Haskell package management system is vulnerable to the *dependency confusion* supply chain attack.
+In this post, I demonstrate that the Haskell package management system is vulnerable to the *dependency confusion* supply chain attack.
 I also discuss some potential approaches for Haskell tooling to mitigate this type of attack.

 ## Introduction